USEPA/ATtILA2/README.txt

 1. Download the ATtILA for ArcGIS distribution zip file to a safe location, such as a Downloads directory.

 2. Extract the contents of the ATtILA.zip file to a location where you commonly store personal Toolboxes, such as your ArcGIS directory under MyDocuments.
 Ensure the ATtILA 10_0.tbx file and the ToolboxSource folder are at the same directory level.
-ATILA for ArcGIS's directory structure is illustrated below:
+ATtILA for ArcGIS's directory structure is illustrated below:

     |
     |--Destination Folder